rng-guy/NFSMWBartender/APPENDIX.md

 * Very small spawning clearances for "Chasers" may lead to overly congested roads.

-* "Chasers" only flee at Heat levels for which you define valid flee-delay values and thresholds.
+* "Chasers" flee only at Heat levels for which you define valid flee-delay values and thresholds.
 "Chasers" also only flee if they aren't in the current Heat level's "Chasers" spawn table, and if there would be enough active "Chasers" remaining in the pursuit after their retreat.

 * Fully independent traffic spawns fix the vanilla issue of disappearing traffic in pursuits, but they might interfere with "Chasers" spawns to some degree under the right conditions.

-* The number of active vehicles from roadblocks is only limited at Heat levels for which you define a valid limit values.
+* The number of active vehicles that joined from roadblocks is limited only at Heat levels for which you define a valid limit value.
 These limits apply to each pursuit separately.
+If you also make "Chasers" spawns independent, then the global cop-spawn limit no longer applies to vehicles that join from roadblocks, too; they can always join unless you define a limit.

-* Joined roadblock vehicles only flee at Heat levels for which you define valid flee-delay values and "Chasers" thresholds.
+* Joined roadblock vehicles flee only at Heat levels for which you define valid flee-delay values and "Chasers" thresholds.
 Joined roadblock vehicles only flee if there would be enough active "Chasers" remaining in the pursuit after their retreat.

 &nbsp;